 If you do not file Form 8938 or report a specified foreign financial asset, the statute of limitations for the tax year may remain open for all or a portion of your income tax return until three years after the date you file Form 8938.

-The statute of limitations for failing to include income can be extended.
+You can extend the statute of limitations for failing to include income.
 If you fail to include in your gross income an amount relating to one or more specified foreign financial assets, and the amount omitted is greater than $5,000, any tax owed for the year can be assessed at any time within 6 years of filing your return.

 Last But Not the Least—Should I Consult with an Expat Tax Expert?